Environmental Protection Agency (EPA).

 ii.
 Chronic exposure.
 In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA 1994-1996 and 1998 CSFII.
 As to residue levels in food, EPA has made the same refinements as those described for the acute exposure assessment, with two exceptions: (1) Average residue levels from crop field trials were used rather than maximum values and (2) average residues from feeding studies, rather than maximum values, were used to derive residue estimates for livestock commodities.
 EPA has assumed 100% of crops covered by the registration request are treated with sulfoxaflor.

 iii.
 Cancer.
 EPA determines whether quantitative cancer exposure and risk assessments are appropriate for a food-use pesticide based on the weight of the evidence from cancer studies and other relevant data.
 Cancer risk is quantified using a linear or nonlinear approach.
 If sufficient information on the carcinogenic mode of action is available, a threshold or nonlinear approach is used and a cancer RfD is calculated based on an earlier noncancer key event.
 If carcinogenic mode of action data is not available, or if the mode of action data determines a mutagenic mode of action, a default linear cancer slope factor approach is utilized.
 Based on the data summarized in Unit III.A., EPA has concluded that a nonlinear RfD approach is appropriate for assessing cancer risk to sulfoxaflor.
-Cancer risk was assessed using the same exposure estimates as discussed in Unit III.C.1.ii., chronic exposure.
+Cancer risk Start Printed Page 29046was assessed using the same exposure estimates as discussed in Unit III.C.1.ii., chronic exposure.

 iv.
 Anticipated residue and percent crop treated (PCT) information.
 EPA did not use PCT information in the dietary assessment for sulfoxaflor.
 One hundred percent CT was assumed for all food commodities.
 Maximum residue levels from field trials were used for the acute exposure assessment while average residue levels from field trials were used for the chronic exposure assessment.
 Section 408(b)(2)(E) of FFDCA authorizes EPA to use available data and information on the anticipated residue levels of pesticide residues in food and the actual levels of pesticide residues that have been measured in food.
 If EPA relies on such information, EPA must require pursuant to FFDCA section 408(f)(1) that data be provided 5 years after the tolerance is established, modified, or left in effect, demonstrating that the levels in food are not above the levels anticipated.
 For the present action, EPA will issue such data call-ins as are required by FFDCA section 408(b)(2)(E) and authorized under FFDCA section 408(f)(1).
 Data will be required to be submitted no later than 5 years from the date of issuance of these tolerances.